SnowflurrySDK/Snowflurry.jl/docs/src/development.md

 julia --project=.
 ```

-Or, if you are inside a script or REPL, you can use
+or, if you are inside a script or REPL, you can use

 ```julia
 using Pkg